 - Sustain change over the long term.

-The most important framing: change is made by people, not systems.
+The framing that matters most: change is made by people, not systems.
 Implementing new software, processes, or policies is the easy part; getting people to adopt the new way is the hard part.
 A change project that delivers the new system but doesn’t shift behaviour has failed.

 Types of change